 A ten-percent solution (about one and a half tablespoons to a cup of warm water) can be used as a mouthwash and on skin to rinse and clean infected wounds.
-This dilution can also be used as an effective vaginal douche for treatment of both yeast and Trichomonas infections.
-In these topical applications, try a small amount first as some find it irritating to the skin or vaginal area.
+This dilution can also be used as an effective vaginal douche for treatment of both yeast and Trichomonas infections (although some women may find it irritating).
 Tea tree oil is nontoxic topically (do not take it orally as it is toxic internally) and available in most health food stores – choose products that are 100 percent pure tea tree oil.

 Today’s Health Topics

 Ask Dr. Weil's Q&A